alexis-kouvakas/Stegpass/README.md

-# Stegpass
+# Pypass

-A lightweight and straightforward SQLCipher-encrypted password manager, featuring database steganography for enhanced security.
+A lightweight and straightforward SQLCipher-encrypted password manager and generator.
 Ideal for users seeking a secure, stylish and simple tool to manage passwords via the Linux terminal.

       This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by